yesodweb/shakespeare/README.md

     <input type="checkbox" checked>

-If there is an equal sign, everything followed it is parsed as content (as per the next section).
+If there is an equal sign, everything following it is parsed as content (as per the next section).

 ## Content parsing